anshulrao/popularity-and-profits/README.md

  #### Summary
  - I analyzed the stock performance (basically the close price variations) of Netflix to pick out any glaring price fluctuations that happened.
+ - The price fluctuations were normally distributed, which was as expected.
+So I actually focussed on outliers (very high or low fluctuations) and tried explaining them via search interest trends.
- - I then looked at the Google trends data for Stranger Things to locate the time periods when search interest was high.
+ - I looked at the Google trends data for Stranger Things to locate the time periods when search interest was high.
- - I then compared both of the above to see if the time period of extreme price fluctuations collided with time period of high search interest.
+ - I compared the time periods of extreme price fluctuations and of high search interest to see if they both collided.

 ## BTS and Nongshim ([Notebook](https://github.com/anshulrao/popularity-and-profits/blob/master/code/BTS%20and%20Nongshim.ipynb))